laravel/spark-docs/installation.md

     App\Providers\SparkServiceProvider::class,

+<a name="finishing-up-installation"></a>
+### Finishing Up Installation

-Finally, you are ready to run the `npm install`, `npm run dev`, and `php artisan migrate` commands.
+Finally, after Spark is installed, you are ready to run the `npm install`, `npm run dev`, and `php artisan migrate` commands.
 Once these commands have completed, you are ready to enjoy Spark!

+Once Spark is installed, you are ready to [configure your application](/docs/5.0/billing).

 <a name="linking-the-storage-directory"></a>
 ### Linking The Storage Directory